callum-jones19/leadlight/notes.md

    final binary formatted?
 Is it a VST3 file?
 How do we get to that?
    1. Let's start by just trying to compile the examples in the vst3-sys repo.
       1. So, crossreferencing the built example, and the Airwindows Consolidated VST3 code, it turns out a VST3 "file" is actually a folder.
 This contains the `.so` file, and a JSON that contains information about the plugin.
 Note, .so is just the Linux version (Windows would be `.dll`, etc).
 This just is a **dynamic system library**.
 So, a VST3 file is essentially a bundled dynamic system library, along with a metadata information file.
-So, for something to be a VST3 file...
+So, for something to be a VST3 file, we need to compile it to a DSL, and then move that file into a correct VST3 folder structure.
-   2. TODO
+   2. The other question is then, do the actual VST3 binaries need to be linked into the compiled .so file?
+         1. My current understanding is no, and that this is because of the fact that the vst3-sys library uses the COM API to actually interact with the underlying VST interface.
+This might mean that it doesn't actually need to bundle the native VST3 libraries with it.